daledesilva/obsidian_project-browser/README.md

 - [ ] Multi-select / Batch edits.

 ## ❤️ Support
 If you find this plugin saves you time or helps you in some way, please consider supporting my development of plugins and other free community material like this.
-A simply way is to follow and message me on twitter at [@daledesilva](https://twitter.com/daledesilva) or Mastodon at [indieweb.social/@daledesilva](https://indieweb.social/@daledesilva), and you can also support with a donation below.

 <p>
   <a href="https://twitter.com/daledesilva" target="_blank_">